 - Reliance on subtle signaling, rather than overt actions

-- Tendency toward the suppression of outward emotion
+- A tendency toward the suppression of outward emotion

 - Frequent employment of apologies as expressions of remorse, rather than of guilt

-- Often involves a third party from the start, rather than near the end
+- The involvement of a third party from the start, rather than near the end

 Indirect confrontation, the researchers found, tends to win out against a more direct style in business disputes, so it's important for Western businesspeople to be aware of the culture of their potential partners.
 Understanding what indirect confrontation is – and what it isn't – is essential.